aws-amplify/docs/cli/graphql.md

 The `@key` directive makes it simple to configure custom index structures for `@model` types.

-DynamoDB is a distributed hash table that can execute efficient range queries on extremely large data sets but doing so effectively takes a bit of forethought.
+Amazon DynamoDB is a key-value and document database that delivers single-digit millisecond performance at any scale but making it work for your access patterns requires a bit of forethought.
 DynamoDB query operations may use at most two attributes to efficiently query data.
-The first query argument passed to a query (the partition key) must use strict equality and the second attribute (the sort key) may use gt, ge, lt, le, eq, beginsWith, and between.
-Despite these restrictions, DynamoDB can effectively implement a wide variety of access patterns that are powerful enough for the majority of applications.
+The first query argument passed to a query (the hash key) must use strict equality and the second attribute (the sort key) may use gt, ge, lt, le, eq, beginsWith, and between.
+DynamoDB can effectively implement a wide variety of access patterns that are powerful enough for the majority of applications.

 #### Definition